muldjord/skyscraper/docs/CLIHELP.md

 #### --dbstats
 This will print the stats for the localdb resource cache that is connected to the chosen platform and then quit.
 It will tell you how many resources of each type are cached for each scraping module for that particular platform.
 If you wish to purge all or some of the data from the cache, please check the `--purgedb` option.

+Read more about the localdb resource cache [here](LOCALDBCACHE.md).

 NOTE!
 You can set a custom db folder to show stats for with the `-d` option.
 ###### Example(s)
 ```